Lane Kenworthy, The Good Society

 Happiness consists of some combination of three elements: life satisfaction, which involves an appraisal of the overall condition of one’s life; positive feelings, such as pleasure and joy; and negative feelings, such as worry, frustration, anger, and sadness.
 Though happiness isn’t the only outcome on which a society should be judged, it clearly matters.
 And for some it is at the top of the list.1

 Two facts about happiness in the United States are puzzling.
-First, despite a variety of favorable developments, Americans haven’t, on average, gotten happier over the past four decades.
+First, despite a variety of favorable developments, Americans haven’t, on average, gotten happier over the past four and a half decades.
 Second, despite our comparative affluence, Americans are only in the middle of the happiness pack among the world’s rich nations.
 But before exploring these puzzles, how do we measure happiness and what are its chief determinants?

 - Determinants of happiness

 - Why hasn’t happiness increased in the United States?

 - Why aren’t Americans happier than their counterparts in other rich democratic nations?

 - How can we increase happiness?